 The collaborative tools of Office 365 are a little hard to discover and use as compared to G Suite.
 For instance, earlier, it uses Skype for messaging and video conferencing, but the international calls are not free with it.
 Thus, Microsoft’s new application, ‘Microsoft Teams’ is offered with Office 365 based on your subscription plan.

-But, with basic Office 365 Basic plan, you don’t get access to Microsoft Teams; you will have to compromise with Skype for Business, which is also available with Office 365 Business Premium and Enterprise Plans only.
+But, with the basic Office 365 Basic plan, you do not get access to Microsoft Teams; you will have to compromise with Skype for Business, which is also available with Office 365 Business Premium and Enterprise Plans only.
+Skype to Phone calls needs to be purchased with which a number along with credit is to be bought to make all types of phone calls.

 Every organization that keeps its data on the cloud platform is concerned about one thing, which is the security of their data.
 Both G Suite and Office 365 offer excellent extended protection for their users.
 Let’s have a look at what they have to offer.